If you’re craving chocolate during pregnancy you are certainly not alone.

 The answer is not black and white, because to fully understand the risks there are a few additional considerations, including:

-- How much you chocolate you eat.
+- How much you eat.

-- How frequently you eat chocolate.
+- How frequently you eat it.

-To help you decide how much chocolate you should eat while pregnant, we’ve explored some of the most important considerations below.
+To help you decide how much you should eat while pregnant, we’ve explored some of the most important considerations below.

 As with all food you eat during pregnancy, you should also ensure ingredients such as milk, cream and butter are all pasteurized.